portalpayments/portalwallet/vite-project/CODING_GUIDELINES.md

 # CSS Guidelines

 **Just use CSS grid**.
-There's no point bothering with margin hacks, overflow, clear: both etc. Just use grid.
+There's no point bothering with margins, overflow, clear: both etc. Just use grid.

+**There's no need to use margins.** `div`s are configured tp display as grid by default in our CSS.
+If you want more space between items, increase the padding.